Nethmee5/Nethmee5/README.md

 </head>
 <body>
 <p><b> 👋 HEY! 😊 </b></p>
-<p align="justify"> I'm a software engineer with 6+ years of experience in frontend development and I have worked on both frontend and backend project development under various domains specializing in building innovative products and software applications using the latest programming languages and technologies.</p>
+<p align="justify"> I'm Nethmee Kumararatne.
+I'm a UIUX Engineer with over 6 years of experience.
+I do UIUX design & development / Frontend Development with React.Js and other frontend frameworks and programming languages.
+I have experience in software testing, debugging, support and business requirement analysis as well.
+I have worked with foreign & multinational remote companies previously.
+Now I'm looking for remote or relocation opportunities in Singapore and overseas countries."></p>

-<p> I am open to relocation opportunities around the world to work..🤜</p>
+<p> I am open to remote or relocation opportunities around the world to work..🤜</p>

 <p> I have followed a BSc(Hons) Software Engineering degree 👨‍🎓 from the University of Plymouth in the United Kingdom.</p>
 <p align="left">
   <!--🌱